Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 ## Deep History - Offloading cold historical data to an object store

-### Before you begin
+### Before You Begin

-You must have the Vantage Editor open to complete this use case.
+Open Editor to proceed with this use case.
 [LAUNCH EDITOR](#data={"navigateTo":"editor"})

 ### Introduction